PaulSiddharth/compliance/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any questions or support, open an issue or contact [your email or GitHub profile].
+For any questions or support, open an issue or contact siddhartha.pl4@gmail.com or https://github.com/PaulSiddharth.